 Payouts may fall behind inflation

-Lower payouts if you die earlier than expected
+You may receive lower payouts if you die earlier than expected

 The contract holder and the insurance company both assume how long the contract holder may live.
 They also both take steps to reduce their risk of loss if they're wrong.
-If you choose a single-life payout and pass away shortly after you start receiving income from your annuity, you might get back less than you paid in premiums.
-However, you can choose different types of payouts, such as joint-and-survivor or period certain, to make sure someone you care about gets the income you would have received had you lived longer.
+If you choose a single-life payout and pass away shortly after you start receiving income from your annuity, you might get back less than what you had paid in premiums.
+However, you can choose different types of payouts, such as joint-and-survivor or period certain, to make sure someone you care about receives the income you would have received had you lived longer.

-Potential to outlive your annuity
+You may outlive your annuity

 A fixed annuity can pay you a set income for life, but it depends on the type of payout you choose.
 If you choose a period certain payout (such as 10 years of income), your annuity may stop paying income while you're still alive and need a consistent income.